Russian plane missing since June 2012 found

-MOSCOW, May 5 (Reuters) - The wreckage of a Russian light aircraft that disappeared last June with 13 people on board has been discovered by hunters just a few kilometres from the plane’s takeoff strip near the Urals city of Yekaterinburg.
+MOSCOW (Reuters) - The wreckage of a Russian light aircraft that disappeared last June with 13 people on board has been discovered by hunters just a few kilometers from the plane’s takeoff strip near the Urals city of Yekaterinburg.

 Rescue teams were unable to find the An-2 light biplane, which took off without permission on June 11 from a regional airport in Serov with a pilot and 12 passengers on board.
 Official search efforts were halted four months later.